cisagov/prescup-challenges/pc4/team/round2-the-party-line/solution/README.md

 _What is the password of the "user" account on the enterprise-server?_

-You need to find the share.zip file then crack the zip.hashes file with the help of the provided wordlist.txt file.
+You need to find the **share.zip** file then crack the **zip.hashes** file with the help of the provided wordlist.txt file.

 1. The first step is to login to **rknight's Desktop** with the "user" account and find the deleted chat log file in Ryan Knight's trash.
 The location of the file is: `/home/ryanknight/.local/share/Trash/files`.

-1. After opening the chat log file you will find a hint when Angela Williams mentions that she installed an unauthorized FTP server on 10.5.5.160:32210.
+2. After opening the chat log file you will find a hint when Angela Williams mentions that she installed an unauthorized FTP server on `10.5.5.160:32210`.

 <img src="img/c26-image2.png">

 3. This should prompt challengers to try logging into the server to investigate the FTP server's contents and logs.
 At this point they will realize they don't have the password for this machine.
 In order to login to the machine where the FTP server is hosted (10.5.5.160) you will need to get the password for the local "user" account.
 This password was changed by Angela Williams.
-In order locate the password you must login to the **awilliams** machine with the "user" account and find the `/home/angelawilliams/Documents/share.zip` file.
-It is a password protected zip file that can be cracked using the word list provided in the IS0 on the Kali machine.
+To locate the password you must login to the **awilliams** machine with the "user" account and find the `/home/angelawilliams/Documents/share.zip` file.
+It is a password protected zip file that can be cracked using the word list provided in the ISO on the Kali machine.

 <img src="img/c26-image3.png">